 I’ve been dealing with the effects of the imposter syndrome for the last few years, and the closer I get to finishing my novella, the stronger it becomes.
 While I was going through the last of my notes, I had to fight the urge to delete everything.
 I hated it, all of it.
 Instead of destroying my work, I knew I had to escape.
 I finally took a moment to step away from myself and went to the beach.

-I watched my daughter run up and down the sand dunes, since the ocean ate the beach, leaving nowhere else to go.
-The wind blew through our hair and the salt stuck to our face.
+Since the ocean ate the beach, I watched my daughter run up and down the sand dunes, leaving nowhere else to go.
+The wind blew through our hair, and the salt stuck to our faces.
 We ran away from the waves as they crashed on the shore.
-She grabbed sticks and waved them in the air shouting nonsense at the birds trying to fly by and not once did I think about who would care.
+She grabbed sticks and waved them in the air shouting nonsense at the birds trying to fly by, and not once did I think about who would care.

 I wish I had the same sense of freedom when I wrote.

-On Monday I started a new short story.
-I was excited that I busted out three pages without second guessing myself.
-But as the week has progressed I started to get mad at myself.
-The words started coming slower and slower and I wasn’t hitting the word count that I was able to make in the past.
+On Monday, I started a new short story.
+I was excited that I busted out three pages without second-guessing myself.
+But as the week has progressed, I began to get mad at myself.
+The words started coming slower and slower, and I wasn’t hitting the word count I could make in the past.

-I’m not the same writer I used to be and I have to accept that things have changed.
-The ideas might come slower but they are still coming.
+I’m not the same writer I used to be, and I have to accept that things have changed.
+The ideas might come slowly, but they are still coming.
 There’s no faking creativity.
-I have to remember to embrace the process, even if it’s uncomfortable at the moment, eventually it’ll become familiar and feel right.
+I have to remember to embrace the process.
+Even if it’s uncomfortable at the moment.
+Eventually, it’ll become familiar and feel right.

 If not… there’s always the ocean to remind me to be free.